mosaicml/composer/docs/source/tutorials/train_resnet50_on_aws.md

-# :cloud: Train ResNet-50 on AWS
+# ☁️ Train ResNet-50 on AWS

 Composer is a PyTorch library that accelerates training for deep learning models while improving quality at significantly lower cost.
 Composer makes it possible to train ResNet-50 on the ImageNet dataset to the standard ***76.6% top-1 accuracy*** in ***27 minutes*** on an AWS EC2 instance for a mere ***$15***.
 In this tutorial we’ll teach you how simple it is to do this yourself!